Frozen Caramel Pie with a Secret Ingredient!

 Two Pies

-Make another layer with filling, toasted coconut, and pecans, and drizzle with caramel topping.
+Add another layer of filling, followed by the toasted coconut and pecans, and finish with a drizzle of caramel topping.

 caramel pie for freezer